VS Code Extension – LaTeX Workshop

 When the login is successful, you will see your Overleaf projects listed in the extension sidebar.
 And you will see the server status at the bottom left corner of VS Code.

 P.S.
-If you cannot see the theme button, please make sure the PDF viewer is wide enough.
+If you cannot see the theme button, please make sure the PDF viewer tab is wide enough.
+It the tab is too narrow, the theme button will be hidden.

 SyncTeX and Reverse SyncTeX